Last Updated on August 2, 2022 by Celeste.

 Driving in Greece

-Greece has a rate of car accidents.
+Compared to other European countries, Greece has a relatively high rate of car accidents.
 This has several reasons.
 One of the reasons is the road condition.
 The Greek roads vary in their quality.
 In recent years, many have been repaired and improved.
 There is a good network of nice wide highways connecting the major cities.
 Most have multiple lanes but not all do.
 Such as the roads around the smaller cities and villages.
 Here you can find narrow poor quality one-lane roads with potholes that may turn into gravel (or worse) for some parts.
 You may encounter tractors, motorcycles, old pick up cars, all driving at different speeds.
 The major highways have excellent lights but the rural roads not.
 Road signs are easy to understand, they usually are in both English and Greek.
 Be extra careful on the rural roads and the one-lane per direction roads, where one has to cross over to the opposite direction lane to overpass a slower vehicle.
 I personally try not to pass someone else on these one-lane roads.
 But this means that you can get stuck behind a slow-moving farm trailer or any other slower car for a long time.
 Other drivers behind you may want to pass you and may get anxious.
 My personal experience is that Greek drivers generally take a lot of risks and they will do anything to go faster.
 Try to stay calm and stay as far to the right as possible.

 The first thing that you will notice on the highways during your road trip in Greece are the many toll stations.
 It seems that there are just too many.
 (Leaving Athens on my way to any nearby city I encounter a minimum of 5 tolls stations!)
 The Greek motorways are built and managed by about 6 different companies and this makes road tolls in Greece more complicated than in other European countries.
 Tolls are collected during each pass at the toll gates.
 Besides fees for highways, there are also charges for passing some bridges and tunnels.
 If you travel in Greece often or if you live in Greece you can use any of the automatic toll payment systems.